Set your credit limit and draw amount, then compare the cost of a line of credit draw against a lump sum merchant cash advance.

 This calculator is for informational purposes only and does not constitute a loan offer.
 Actual rates, terms, and approval depend on your business profile and lending partner.
 We recommend applying so a funding specialist can provide expert guidance tailored to your situation.

-A business line of credit works fundamentally differently from a lump sum loan: you only pay interest on what you draw, not the full limit.
-Open a $100,000 line and draw $30,000, and you pay interest on $30,000.
-The remaining $70,000 sits available at no cost.
+A commercial line of credit works fundamentally differently from a lump sum loan: you only pay interest on what you draw, not the full limit.
+Open a $1,000,000 line and draw $300,000, and you pay interest on $300,000.
+The remaining $700,000 sits available at no cost.
 Repay your draw and the credit replenishes — you can draw again without reapplying, without another credit check, and without any new paperwork.
-This revolving structure makes a line of credit the most flexible funding tool available to small businesses.
+Many commercial lines are unsecured, so you tap working capital without pledging real estate or equipment as collateral.
+This revolving structure makes a line of credit the most flexible funding tool available to an established business.

 The hidden value of an open line of credit is optionality.
-Having a $100,000 line you never fully use still gives you instant access to capital for emergencies, opportunities, or cash flow gaps.
+Having a $1,000,000 line you never fully use still gives you instant access to capital for emergencies, opportunities, or cash flow gaps.
 The cost of maintaining an unused line is typically zero — most products charge no maintenance fees and no draw fees.
 Think of it as business insurance you don't pay for until you need it.
-When a supplier offers a 5% discount for early payment, or a piece of equipment goes on sale, or a client delays a $50,000 payment — your line of credit lets you act immediately instead of scrambling.
+When a supplier offers a discount for early payment, a competitor's equipment portfolio comes up for sale, or a client delays a $500,000 invoice — your line of credit lets you act immediately instead of scrambling.

 FAQ